 - Can be integrated with parts washer or conveyor dryer

 Choosing vibratory finishing equipment

-Look out for equipment that is ISO or CE certified.
-The supplier should also provide documentation for every part.
+It’s important that you look out for equipment that is ISO or CE certified.

 Running vibratory finishing equipment

-3 phase electricity: 380V, 460V or 480V is best for running vibratory finishing equipment because it is safe and grounded.
-First-time users are advised to take help of expert electricians.
+3-phase electricity: 380V, 460V, or 480V is best for running vibratory finishing equipment because it is safe and grounded.
+First-time users are advised to take the help of expert electricians.

 Vibratory finishing is a simple process but needs a thorough understanding.